bnsb-lab-iith/NAViFluX-Documentation/docs/installation.md

 In order to run the application on your system, it is essential to have these prerequisites installed on your computer.
 Please follow the steps below to set up the dependencies based on your current operating system.

+!!! tip "Video Tutorial"
+    A step-by-step video tutorial for the installation procedure is available on our YouTube channel: [**BNSB Lab - IITH**](https://www.youtube.com/@BNSBLab-IITH)

 ---

 ## NodeJS Installation